EdgeDLT/shrike/readme.md

 * The latest stable Rust version.
 I recommend using [Rustup](https://rustup.rs/).
 * (Optional) An SQLite-compatible DB browser/query editor.
 For simplicity I enjoy [DB Browser](https://sqlitebrowser.org/), going more advanced you might prefer [DBeaver](https://dbeaver.io/).

 Indexer is built with and therefore mostly tested on **Windows 10**.
-It should also work on other platforms, although I have only tested it on **Debian 11**.
-To build Indexer on Ubuntu, you will also need to install a C linker, OpenSSL, and possibly pkg-config:
+It should also work on Linux, although I have only tested it on **Debian 11**.
+To build Indexer on Linux, you will likely need to install a C linker, OpenSSL, and possibly pkg-config:
 `sudo apt install build-essential libssl-dev pkg-config`

 ### Quickstart